AdaCore/training_material/courses/ada_essentials/240_tasking/03-protected_objects.rst

 .. container:: animate

-   A. Legal - Assignment to global object allowed in procedure
+   A. Legal - Assignment to protected data allowed in procedure
    B. Legal - subprograms do not need parameters
-   C. Functions in a protected object cannot modify global objects
+   C. Functions in a protected object cannot modify protected data
-   D. Legal - Reading of global object allowed in function
+   D. Legal - Reading of protected data allowed in function